Murwillumbah, NSW, 2484

 Extensive and diverse accommodation around Murwillumbah ranges from backpacker lodgings, cottages, caravan parks, B&Bs, pubs and motels, though to exclusive 5 star cabins.

-Crystal Creek Rainforest Retreat This couples only, national and international award winning rainforest retreat is set in old growth rainforest with World Heritage National Park on three sides.
-Just 13 private, architect-designed luxury bungalows, all with fireplaces, double spa baths, and rainforest views, are placed discreetly in a spectacularly pristine Australian rainforest.
+Crystal Creek Rainforest Retreat This couples only, national and international award winning rainforest retreat has just 13 private, architect-designed luxury bungalows, all with gourmet kitchens, fireplaces, double spa baths, and rainforest views, placed discreetly in pristine Australian rainforest.
 Web site.

 Greenhills Caravan Park at South Murwillumbah has spacious sites suitable for tents, caravans, campers, small RVs and 5th wheelers only.
 Choose from powered and unpowered sites, grass or double concrete slab.
 Amenities block with plenty of hot water available.
 300m to Tweed Regional Gallery and Margaret Olley Art Centre, and 2km to CBD.
 Pet friendly (dogs on leash only).
 Web site